 '''

 Grammar: avoid-v6-udp-ports { <portrange>; ... };

-Blocks: options

-Tags: query

 '''

 Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages.

 These ranges are excluded from those specified in the avoid-v4-udp-ports and avoid-v6-udp-ports options, respectively.